DegreeBachelor of Science in Nursing

 CLINICAL PLACEMENT REQUIREMENTS

 Tuition and fees for subsequent years may vary.
 Other expenses include books and expenses related to the nursing program.
 For more information regarding tuition and fees, please consult the Financial Information section of this catalog.

 Laboratory fees are assessed in individual courses that incorporate the skills laboratory, the human patient simulator laboratory, standardized testing and clinical placement fees.

 Students are responsible for the costs of the following required items: Uniforms and lab jacket; shoes; name tag; bandage scissors; watch indicating seconds; stethoscope.

 Nursing students are responsible for their own transportation to clinical facilities throughout the program.

-Graduation expenses include a departmental pinning ceremony in May.
+Commencement activity expenses include the cost of the nursing pin for the college pinning ceremony and the cost of the cap and gown for the graduation ceremony.
 These expenses vary each year.
 Students may inquire in the nursing office for an estimate of current costs.

 Detailed information and applications are available on request from the Financial Aid Office at the University Campus.
 Call 207-602-2342 or visit the Financial Aid website.